-I recently returned from two days immersed in Vermont’s forests, though I spent most of my time indoors seated at a conference table.
-I attended the Vermont Forest Industry Summit, a conference organized by the Vermont Sustainable Jobs Fund held at the Burke Hotel and Conference Center at the venerable ski area in the Northeast Kingdom.
-This was the second annual gathering of representatives from a broad range of forestry-related business and stakeholders including landowners, foresters, loggers, wood processers, wood products manufactures, sugar makers, policy makers, and more.
+I recently returned from two days immersed in Vermont’s forests, though I spent most of my time indoors, seated at a conference table.
+I attended the Vermont Forest Industry Summit, a Vermont Sustainable Jobs Fund conference held at the Burke Hotel and Conference Center at the venerable ski area in the Northeast Kingdom.
+This was the second annual gathering of representatives from a broad range of forestry-related businesses and stakeholders, including landowners, foresters, loggers, wood processors, wood products manufacturers, sugar makers, policymakers, and more.

 I was part of the more – a forest recreation interest.
-Though technically, as a snowshoe and backcountry skiing guide, I work in the woods, most of the time it is for personal recreation and spiritual enrichment.
-I registered for the conference under one of my many hats, as Secretary of the Mad River Valley Backcountry Coalition (MRVBC), a newly formed chapter of the Catamount Trail Association (CTA), Vermont’s end-to-end x-country skiing trail.
+Though technically, as a snowshoe and backcountry skiing guide, I work in the woods most of the time for personal recreation and spiritual enrichment.
+I registered for the conference under one of my many hats as Secretary of the Mad River Valley Backcountry Coalition (MRVBC), a newly formed chapter of the Catamount Trail Association (CTA), Vermont’s end-to-end x-country skiing trail.
 My goal was to present a friendly face for backcountry skiing and to listen and learn.
 I learned a lot!

-Firstly, I would like to say that the Burke Hotel and Conference Center did a great job.
-A shout out to Patrick and his staff for a smooth and well-run conference.
-My hotel suite was great and very affordable thanks to the off-season.
-Secondly, the Vermont Sustainable Jobs Fund presented a fantastic array of speakers and panelists of industry professionals that kept us engaged and interested.
-Well done VSJF!
+Firstly, the Burke Hotel and Conference Center did a great job—a shout-out to Patrick and his staff for a smooth and well-run conference.
+My hotel suite was great and very affordable, thanks to the off-season.
+Secondly, the Vermont Sustainable Jobs Fund presented fantastic speakers and panelists of industry professionals that kept us engaged and interested.
+Well done, VSJF!
 Thirdly, I was very impressed with the turnout of attendees from all walks of forest life.
-As I scanned the ballroom I could easily determine those who spend their time in the woods and those who in their shops and offices.
+As I scanned the ballroom, I could easily determine those who spent their time in the woods and those who were in their shops and offices.
 Flannel, printed cotton Ts, and a smattering of technical poly shirts clad those that filled the room.
 Not a necktie in sight.
 These were my kind of people.

-The plenary kicked off the conference with a panel discussion on “The Future of our Forests.”
-Did you know that today Vermont is roughly 75% forested and the forest assets are growing rather than depleting at the current rate of harvesting.
-Unfortunately, however, there is not enough demand for low grade wood.
-Vermont once exported pulpwood to Maine but no longer due to the closure of large paper and pulp mills in recent years.
-It is important to cull this low value wood for the health of the high quality timber.
-Finding new markets and products for low value wood is a major initiative.
+The plenary started the conference with a panel discussion on “The Future of our Forests.”
+Did you know that today, Vermont is roughly 75% forested, and the forest assets are growing rather than depleting at the current rate of harvesting?
+Unfortunately, however, there is not enough demand for low-grade wood.
+Vermont once exported pulpwood to Maine, but no longer due to the closure of large paper and pulp mills in recent years.
+It is important to cull this low-value wood for the health of the high-quality timber.
+Finding new markets and products for low-value wood is a major initiative.
 Did you know that anything that is made of plastic can be made from processed wood?
 Interestingly, initiatives to ban single-use plastic that would increase demand for paper replacements are met with resistance by the many libertarian-minded, forestry-interested parties who were present.

 Kingdom Trails, a local mountain bike trails organization located in East Burke, VT, has begun installing information kiosks at trailheads, highlighting the working forest.
-A major key to the success of Kingdom Trails has been their outstanding relationship with private landowners, land managers and those who work alongside them in the forests.
-Representatives from the Vermont Department of Forests, Parks and Recreation spoke positively about how traditional forest uses can coexist with recreation.
-The successful collaboration with Vermont’s mountain bike community for the past two decades has proven very successful for Vermont’s outdoor recreation economy, and Vermonter’s way of life.
+A major key to the success of Kingdom Trails has been its outstanding relationship with private landowners, land managers, and those who work alongside them in the forests.
+Representatives from the Vermont Department of Forests, Parks, and Recreation spoke positively about how traditional forest uses can coexist with recreation.
+The successful collaboration with Vermont’s mountain bike community for the past two decades has proven very successful for Vermont’s outdoor recreation economy and Vermonters’ way of life.

 One session of the summit that I found most interesting was a track on Vermont furniture makers and industry trends.
-Interestingly, there was a representative from Simon Pearce glass on the panel in addition to a fine wood furniture maker, and retailer of Vermont furniture.
-The big take away for me was that there is synergy between all Vermont-made home furnishings.
+Interestingly, a representative from Simon Pearce Glass was on the panel in addition to a fine wood furniture maker and retailer of Vermont furniture.
+The big takeaway for me was that there is synergy between all Vermont-made home furnishings.
 It was suggested that collaboration among all Vermont-made home furnishings manufacturers could be productive.
-Perhaps gathering in a summit-like setting and/or hosting a show where retailers, interior designers and others can attend could be a positive step.
-One point that everyone made was the influence of the forest in their lives and their work.
+Gathering in a summit-like setting and hosting a show where retailers, interior designers, and others can attend could be a positive step.
+One point that everyone made was the influence of the forest on their lives and their work.

 Another great session was the Forest to Table track that focused on the tourism aspect of Vermont’s forest.
 Bathing in nature is truly a popular and necessary activity.
 Of course, our forests and hills provide excellent venues for hiking, biking and skiing, but did you ever consider making a dining table by first exploring the forest where the wood is grown and harvested, then traveling to the mill where it is processed before heading into the woodworking shop to assemble and finish it?
 Check out the Naked Table Project where you will find this unique tourism concept.

 I am very happy to have attended the Vermont Forest Industry Summit.
-I experienced, firsthand, the diversity as well as the congeniality among those who rely on the forests and are part of this important Vermont industry and culture.
+I experienced firsthand the diversity and the congeniality among those who rely on the forests and are part of this important Vermont industry and culture.
 Vermont’s forests are alive and well.
-However, changes in economics in the paper industry has limited the market for low value timber resources that should be culled from forest in order to maximize the value of higher quality timber.
-New markets are being explored to utilize this resource, including development of wood products to replace plastic.
-Recreational activities are becoming well-managed in collaboration with traditional forest management practices adding social and economic value in our rural communities.
+However, changes in economics in the paper industry have limited the market for low-value timber resources that should be culled from the forests in order to maximize the value of higher-quality timber.
+New markets are being explored to utilize this resource, including developing wood products to replace plastic.
+Recreational activities are becoming well-managed in collaboration with traditional forest management practices, adding social and economic value to our rural communities.